The Brain Deck Blog

 There are two versions of the 2-minute rule — one clears small tasks instantly, the other makes starting any habit nearly effortless.
 Together, they eliminate procrastination at its source.

-How to Make Decisions Faster Without Second-Guessing Yourself
+How to Make Decisions Faster: 4 Frameworks (2026)

 Analysis paralysis is not a thinking problem — it is an emotional one.
 Research shows that faster decisions using simple frameworks produce equal or better outcomes than exhaustive deliberation.